Värnamo: Sports

 The football club IFK Värnamo was founded in 1912.
 Between 2011 and 2018 it played in Superettan, the second tier of Swedish football.
 It was then relegated, and played in Division 1, the third tier of Swedish football, during 2019 and 2020.
 The team finished first at the end of the 2020 season, and was promoted to Superettan again.
 In 2021 Värnamo finished first in Superettan and was promoted to Allsvenskan.
 The club's home stadium is Finnvedsvallen.

 Infrastructure

 Transport

 The closest airport, Hagshult Airbase, is located 13 kilometers north of Värnamo.
-It is used by the Swedish Armed Forces and Värnamo flying club.
-The closest public airports are Växjö/Kronoberg Airport (51 km) followed by Jönköping Airport (63 km).
+It is operated as a training base by the Swedish Air Force and is also used by Värnamo flying club.
+The closest public airports are Växjö-Kronoberg Airport (51 km) followed by Jönköping Airport (63 km).

 Värnamo is situated on the junction between the Halmstad–Nässjö railway line and the Coast-to-Coast Line (Gothenburg–Kalmar).

 City and regional bus traffic is operated by Jönköping County.
 Värnamo is located just north west of the junction between the European route E4 and the national road 27.

 Healthcare

 Värnamo sjukhus is one of three hospitals in Jönköping County and one of the major employers of the town with around 1,300 staff.
 There is one private and 2 public clinics in Värnamo.
-These are Apladalens vårdcentral, Vråens vårdcentral and Väster vårdcentral, which is located in the hospital.
+These are Apladalens vårdcentral, Vråens vårdcentral and Väster vårdcentral.